yuqianxu2816/MS-Spectral-Foundation/README.md

 3. Use **self-supervised masked learning** to train a model that reconstructs missing spectral information
 4. Extract fixed-dimensional embeddings that summarize each spectrum
 5. Aggregate spectrum embeddings into sample-level representations
-6. Perform a simple downstream classification task (**HCC vs. cirrhosis**) to evaluate whether the learned embeddings capture disease-related structure
+6. Perform downstream embedding-space analysis (distribution comparison and exemplar spectra discovery between HCC and cirrhosis) to evaluate whether the learned embeddings capture disease-related structure

 In short:

-> Instead of manually defining features, we let the model learn how spectra are structured, and then test whether the learned representations are useful for disease differentiation.
+> Instead of manually defining features, we let the model learn how spectra are structured, and then examine whether the learned representations reveal systematic molecular differences between disease groups.

 ---